Creating New Shipments

 Optionally, enter the Quantity of This Package.
-If you enter a value greater than one then the Portal adds multiple identical packages to the shipment at the point of creation.
+If you enter a value greater than one then Ship adds multiple identical packages to the shipment at the point of creation.

 Enter the Dimensions and Weight of the package.
 You can specify Length, Width, Height, and Weight.
 These values should be given in the unit system selected in the previous step.

 Enter the Package Value.
 This value should be given in the Currency selected in the previous step.